 The Cathedral and Campanile: The Duomo is in the center of the old town.
 Construction on the Duomo started in 1636.
 Its Baroque interior is decorated with rich stuccoes.
 The tower near the Duomo was the central tower of the walls, built in 1332 to divide the huge central square in two to separate the two rival factions.
 In the 16th century, it was turned into a bell and clock tower.
 Today Piazza del Duomo is in front of the Duomo and Piazza della Republica is on the other side of the Campanile.
 In this area are shops and several cafes and restaurants.
 There's also a small tourist information office near the Duomo.

 An outdoor market is held on Wednesdays and Saturdays.
 Food and a few clothing stalls are in the two main squares of the historic center.

 There are also stalls selling flowers, clothes, and other items around Piazza Italia, in the newer part of town.

 There's a nice picnic area in the park between the rivers near the tower.
 If you want to picnic, there are several shops selling cheese, cold meats, and bread.
 There are several good restaurants serving regional dishes in central Pontremoli, both on the main street through town and just off the street on little alleyways.
 Regional dishes include testaroli with pesto, pasta with mushroom sauce, and torte d'erbi, an herb pie often served as an appetizer.

-Pontremoli and the area around it was inhabited in prehistoric times.
-Pontemoli became an important market town in the 11th and 12th centuries, a place where the main roads of the mountain passes came together.
-It's castle was built in the 11th century to control the network of roads.
+Pontremoli and the area around it were inhabited in prehistoric times.
+Pontremoli became an important market town in the 11th and 12th centuries, a place where the main roads of the mountain passes came together.
+Its castle was built in the 11th century to control the network of roads.
 The Duomo, or cathedral, was built in the 17th century and its theater, built in the 18th century, was the first in the region.
 Churches and buildings are both Romanesque and Baroque style.
-Read more History of the Lunigiana on Europe Travel.